Acoustic and Flow Induced Vibrations (AIV, FIV) in Industrial Systems

 Learning Outcomes

-After this course, you...• Have a good understanding of the physical phenomena associated with AIV and FIV,
+After these courses, you...• Have a good understanding of the physical phenomena associated with AIV and FIV,

 • Know how to approach AIV and FIV issues in the field,